athenarc/UDFBench/README.md

-# UDF Benchmark
+# UDFBench

-Welcome to the **UDF Benchmark** repository!
+Welcome to the **UDFBench** repository!
 This benchmark provides datasets, queries, and UDF implementations to evaluate the performance of User-Defined Functions across multiple database engines.

 Datasets are hosted on **[Zenodo](https://zenodo.org/records/14260428)** for easy access.